 Your decision in choosing whether to open a credit card with a larger or small bank may hinge largely on the strength of its rewards program.
 Ideally, your rewards card should be tailored to your lifestyle and spending habits.

 “Smaller banks and credit unions have the advantage of being able to personalize the rewards they provide,” says Cyndie Martini, president and CEO of Member Access Pacific, a leading Visa debit card processing platform for U.S.-based credit unions.

 One way they do that is by combining credit card rewards with a relationship rewards program.
 This means each product and behavior is rewarded, says Martini.

 - The bonus makes the Rewards Visa’s rewards rate comparable to that offered by the Blue Cash Everyday Card from American Express.
-This card offers 3 percent cash back on the same amount of grocery spending annually, also with no annual fee.
+This card offers 3 percent cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1 percent thereafter), also with no annual fee.

 Offering additional relationship rewards can allow smaller bank credit cards to compete with cards offered by larger banks.
 The question is, do they still look as attractive when no additional relationship rewards are offered?

 Neuhaus says smaller banks still struggle to compete with bigger banks on the rewards playing field.
 “It’s more common for cardholders of smaller issuers to say they received only standard rewards, as opposed to extra rewards for promotions or purchases at a particular merchant.”